-- Tobias Buchborn studied Psychology at the Otto-von-Guericke University in Magdeburg, Germany.
+- Tobias Buchborn graduated in Psychology at the Otto-von-Guericke University in Magdeburg, Germany.
 In his Diploma thesis, he investigated the behavioural and pharmacodynamic effects of the 5-HT1A/2A agonist LSD on bulbectomised rats, an animal model of depression.

-- Tobias ran his PhD project in Neuroscience at the Institute of Pharmacology and Toxicology in Magdeburg.
-Here, his research addressed the behavioural and molecular biological correlates of tolerance to serotonergic hallucinogens, with focus on processes of 5-HT2A regulation.
+- Tobias ran his PhD project in Biology (dspln.
+Neuroscience) at the Institute of Pharmacology and Toxicology in Magdeburg.
+Here, his research addressed the behavioural and molecular biological correlates of differential tolerance to LSD and DMT, with focus on processes of 5-HT2A regulation.

-- In 2016, Tobias was awarded an MSCA Individual Research Fellowship and started to work at Imperial's Department of Medicine, Laboratory for Neuronal Circuit Dynamics.
+- In 2016, Tobias was awarded an MSCA Individual Research Fellowship and started to work at Imperial's Department of Medicine, Laboratory for Neuronal Circuit Dynamics (LNCD).
 Ever since, his research has been devoted to the corticodynamics of serotonergic hallucinogen action.